This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Operator Table#

 The Operator Table aggregates the hardware level metrics into framework layers and operations, such as the MFU and amount of data being moved.
-We can progressively expand each row to get a further breakdown of each nested operator.
+Users can progressively expand each row to get a further breakdown of each nested operator.

 Filters can be applied and columns can be sorted for more streamlined viewing.